jaredhoberock/thrust-workshop/fun_with_points/README.md

 In `exercise.cu`, we have a familiar-looking C++ program which generates some random two-dimensional points, finds the centroid of those points, and then names which quadrant of the square centered about the centroid each point lies in.

-We're interested in counting how many of these points are in each of the four quadrants.
+We're dying to know how many of these points are in each of the four quadrants.

 The program looks like this: